 How much food should I store for an emergency?

 This is a question customers ask all the time and in light of the disasters of 2013, we’ve changed how we answer.
 As we mentioned last week, you’ll want to carefully determine your calorie needs as you make your emergency plan.
 The first step is to consider what kind of emergencies are most likely to happen in your area and what other kind of emergencies you want to prepare for.
+Exploring different emergency food storage ideas can help tailor your preparations to your specific needs.
 Current Red Cross guidelines advise people to store at least three days of non-perishable food and water, and this is been their longtime standard.
 Each year we wait to see if they will increase that minimum to a week, and we think they should.
+Emergency preparedness is about planning ahead, and having the right amount of long term food storage is key.

 Short Emergencies: Our Minimum Recommendations